jamalihassan0307/Snab-Business/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Snab Business Team using Flutter and Firebase
+  Made with ❤️ by the 7 Skies solution Team using Flutter , APIS and Firebase
 </p>